MRU-CSIS-2503-202101-001/course-resources/otherdocs/test-a-retake-notes.md

 ### Question 9 (implement comesBefore / comesAfter)

 If you implement Comparable, you must have a compareTo.
 The compareTo method returns an int.
 When that int is negative, what does that **mean**?
 When that int is positive, what does that **mean**?

+And look at the return type of comesBefore/comesAfter.
+Please.

 ### Question 11 (array initialization, Wat?)